ARMmbed/uvisor/docs/PORTING.md

 * The uVisor libraries integrated in mbed OS:
     * The linker script updated.
     * The start-up script updated.
-    * The importer `Makefile` updated to deploy your libraries.
+    * The importer `Makefile` updated and you libraries deployed.
+    * Your target description updated to link the uVisor libraries.

 # FIXME

 * Add final steps to test out application.
 * Add final steps to build and develop locally (needs new links).
+* Add quick-start guide.